dragon-forge/Docs/docs/hammeranims/intro.md

 The model type you are looking for is **Bedrock Entity**.
 :::

-Before using **Hammer Animations**, you should firstly add it to your workspace!
+Before using **HammerAnimations**, you should firstly add it to your workspace!

 ## 1.19.2 and Above